Lavanya-0105/OneCare-Documents/README.md

 File Structure
 Our application is structured as follows:

-File Name	Description:

-ProjectDocuments:This folder contains all the Project Deliverable files featured on the project Wiki page.
+ProjectDocuments: This folder contains all the Project Deliverable files featured on the project Wiki page.
 TeamPhotos	:  This folder contains the photos of each team member that are used on the project Wiki page.
+Sprint Retrospective :This folder contains all the sprint retrospective documents

 Technology Stack:
-Framework :
-Backend :
+Technologies : React ,Python
-Database :
+Database : My-Sql
 Version Control: Git
 Code Editor : Visual Studio Code
-Project Board:
+Project Board:JIRA
-Link :

-API Documentation:
-Link :
+Other tools: Jupyter notebook,Atom